Age of the Fall: 2007

 For months leading into the ROH return to Chicago there were cryptic messages on a blog and website of a stable entering ROH that was code named "Project 161".
 Jimmy Jacobs was one of the names mentioned who could be behind this along with Adam Pearce and a few other Chicago-based ROH wrestlers.
 At one point, posts related to Project 161 flooded the ROH message board, but ROH booker Gabe Sapolsky claimed these were actually fans' doing.
 Many fans noted that an upcoming pay-per-view taping (Man Up) would be the 161st ROH show, and it was no coincidence that the stable stated they would appear at the show.

 After making a successful return to ROH, Jimmy Jacobs, the returning Necro Butcher and the debuting Tyler Black violently attacked The Briscoe Brothers right after a brutal ladder match with Kevin Steen and El Generico.
 This meant Jimmy Jacobs was indeed behind Project 161.
 Jay Briscoe was hung upside from the rigging that was used to hoist the titles from the ladder match.
-This was a disgusting scene as the blood of Jay Briscoe dripped onto Jimmy Jacobs' solid white clothes, and at one point into his mouth, as he announced the beginning of The Age of the Fall.
+This was a disgusting scene as the blood of Jay Briscoe dripped onto Jimmy Jacobs' solid white clothes, and at one point into his mouth, as he announced "The Age of the Fall has begun".
 The angle was so controversial that ROH decided to remove the footage from the pay-per view that was being taped at the event.
 However, the footage was also heavily requested by ROH fans, so it was shown on the ROH Videowire for the week of September 15.
 Also, a "blood edit" of their debut is featured on the DVD of the event, Man Up.
 Later on in the event, Tyler Black and Jack Evans faced off in a non-PPV match until both Jimmy Jacobs and Necro Butcher got involved.
 The Irish Airborne entered the ring to save Jack Evans, which led to a six-man tag between The Age of the Fall and the makeshift three-man team of Jack Evans and the Irish Airborne.
 The match battled to a no-contest as Necro Butcher punched out the referee during the middle of the match.

 The day after their debut, their website, which now redirected to Ageofthefall.com revealed that all the blog entries had been written by Black.
 In an interview with the German website www.genickbruch.com, Jacobs revealed there would be more people involved.
 A woman named Allison Wonderland would also become a follower of Jacobs on November 30, debuting in Dayton, Ohio at the Reckless Abandon event, during a 4-Way Tag Team Scramble.
 At Unscripted III on December 1, Jimmy Jacobs gained arguably the greatest victory of his career, defeating former ROH World Champion Bryan Danielson with his new finisher, the End Time.

 At Final Battle 2007 on December 30, 2007, Jacobs and Tyler Black defeated the Briscoe Brothers to win the ROH World Tag Team Championship.